-The Bike Park Initiative is an IMBA-led project to foster the development of world class bike park facilities across the U.S. Based on the success of Boulder, Colorado's Valmont Bike Park, and other models, the initiative will help U.S. cities enhance their parks and recreation infrastructures.
-The effort has been developed in partnership with the SRAM Cycling Fund and People for Bikes.
+The Bike Park Initiative is an IMBA-led project to foster the development, replication and assessment of high quality, sustainable bike park facilities and urban accessible trails across the U.S. Based on the success of Boulder, Colorado's Valmont Bike Park, and other models, the initiative will help U.S. cities enhance their parks and trails infrastructures to reduce barriers to participation and create assets for a healthier community.
+If you would like information about partnership with the Bike Park Initiative, please contact development [at] imba [dot] com

-The initiative will provide up to $10,000 in planning and design services per grant, to be matched by cash by the applicant.
-The combined pool of $20,000 will be used to create a conceptual site plan and report for the proposed bike park.
-The funds will also be used to advise the applicant on the unique aspects of constructing and maintaining a bike park, including working with the local mountain bicycling community.
+The IMBA Bike Park initiative will provide up to $10,000 in planning and design services by IMBA Trail Solutions per grant, to be matched by the applicant.
+The combined pool of $20,000 will be used to provide technical assistance and create a conceptual site plan and working plan for the proposed bike park.
+The funds will also be used to advise the applicant on the unique aspects of constructing and maintaining a bike park, including working with the local community stakeholder groups.
 The intent of this effort is to get high-quality projects initiated through professional design and technical assistance so that the applicant, in conjunction with IMBA’s advocacy network, can quickly proceed through permitting and toward construction.

-Selected focus cities will receive significant resources for building purpose-built bike trails, skill development areas and other mountain bike recreational assets.
-The initiaive emphasizes knowledge-sharing and collaboration in order to increase public awareness about the benefits that bike parks provide for communities of all sizes.
-IMBA's next book, Bike Parks: IMBA’s Guide to Creating New-School Riding Facilities (due in the summer of 2014) will provide another valuable resource for anyone interested in fostering a bike park project.
+Selected focus cities will receive significant resources for building purpose-built bike trails, skill development areas and other multi use trails and recreational assets.
+The initiaive emphasizes knowledge-sharing and collaboration in order to increase public awareness about the benefits that bike parks and trails provide for communities of all sizes.

-The latest application period closed Feb.
-2, 2014.
 Application is by invitation, only.
-If you would like to be involved, contact your IMBA Regional Director.
+If you would like to be involved or for more information, contact your IMBA Regional Director.

 What is a Bike Park?